evrignaud/fim/README.md

 	$ fim diff -f

 Each time you want to record the State of the current file tree you can use the commit command.
-It's a time consuming operation that will compute the files content hash.
+It's a time consuming operation that will compute all the hash of each files content.

 	$ fim ci